transferwise/public-api-postman-collection/connected-apps-flow/README.md

 ![Collection Runner](.collection_runner_screenshot.png)

 Make sure the correct Environment is set, and upload the `Connected Apps Payment flow (Send Money).csv` file.
-Enable "Save responses" to

 Run the collection, a summary will be provided along with a JSON message with the pay-in instructions.